 - 1. The course outcomes describe the group skills that students will develop in the course.
 The Group Process Evaluation Tool describes specific behaviors and criteria against which students will be evaluated.
 This tool will be distributed during the first week of classes.
 Weekly verbal discussions of group skills will occur so that individuals can develop their skills.
 The student, their peers in the group and the instructor will assess each student's group skills based on the identified criteria in the evaluation tool and give feedback.
-A midterm summary of skills will be done to direct individual learning. - 2.
-A final written assessment of each student's ability to function in the group will be done in week 17.
+A midterm written and verbal assessment of each student's ability to function in the group will be done by all group members as scheduled. - 2.
+A final written and verbal assessment of each student's ability to function in the group will be done by all group members in week 17.
 Students will be expected to submit a written evaluation of their own and each of their peers' group skills.
 It is the instructor's responsibility to make the decision about a student's group skills mark.
-If there is a major discrepancy between the student's self-assessment and their peers' and the instructor's assessment, the student may meet with the tutor to discuss the discrepancy and the final assessment of group skills mark. - 3.
-It is the instructor's responsibility to make the final decision about a student's group skills mark.
+If there is a major discrepancy between the student's self-assessment and their peers' and the instructor's assessment, the student may meet with the tutor to discuss the discrepancy and the final assessment of group skills mark.

-- 4. A passing grade in group skills is achieved by: - Obtaining a minimum of 50% in group skills evaluation. - Acting as chairperson for the group at least once. - Presenting a research article to the group. - 5.
+- 3. It is the instructor's responsibility to make the final decision about a student's group skills mark. - 4.
+A passing grade in group skills is achieved by: - Obtaining a minimum of 50% in group skills evaluation. - Acting as chairperson for the group at least once. - Presenting a research article to the group. - 5.
 All students must achieve a passing grade in group skills to pass the course.